NativeScript/docs-v7/docs/core-concepts/project-structure.md

     ```
     This will result in app located at **"/d/work/myApplication/code/src"** and resources located at **"/d/work/myApplication/code/src/App_Resources"**.

-2. The second option is to have only the app resources location specified like this:
+2. The second option is to have only the app resources location specified:
     ```
     {
         "appResourcesPath": "resources"